Skip to content

 Nature & Wildlife

-The Banni and Chhari Dhand is place to see migratory birds during monsoon.
+The Banni and Chhari Dhand is the place to see migratory birds during monsoon.

 Khadir Bet Flamingo City (surkhab nagar)